codurance/azure_functions_playground/README.md

 * The CLI seems to be quite new.
 It crashes sometimes.
 The documentation is very lacking.

+## Deployment
+* how to deploy from CI ?
+  * seems that Azure offers github integration, with builds done on their end
+  * I wasn't able to get full deploy to work from the commandline (CLI crashes on creating the function app - maybe raw API call would do?)
+  * seems that deploys via KUDU API are possible: https://blog.kloud.com.au/2016/09/04/azure-functions-deployment-strategies/

+## Still unsure

 Things to look for:
 * maturity
   * is the source available ?